A Comprehensive Survey on Generative Diffusion Models for Structured Data: Domain-specific Applications

 \subsubsection{Forecasting}

-\textbf{T}ransformer-based \textbf{D}iffusion Probabilistic Model for \textbf{S}parse \textbf{T}ime Series \textbf{F}orecasting (\textit{TDSTF}) \cite{chang2023tdstf}, predicts critical vital sign of three selected features: Heart Rate (HR), Systolic Blood Pressure (SBP), and Diastolic Blood Pressure (DBP).
-Its architecture consists of multiple residual layers including Transformer encoder and decoder \cite{vaswani2017attention}.
-Also, to overcome data sparsity, the authors convert the data into triplet form instead of utilising conventional techniques such as aggregation and imputation.
+TDSTF \cite{chang2023tdstf} is an initial work on EHR forecasting via diffusion models.
 The training and sampling process are the same as other traditional diffusion models for time series forecasting.
-It surpasses previous existing models in terms of both predictive performance and inference speed by a large margin on MIMIC-III dataset \cite{johnson2016mimic}.
+However, to overcome data sparsity, Chang \textit{et al}. \cite{chang2023tdstf} convert the data into triplet form instead of utilising conventional techniques such as aggregation and imputation.
+Also, its architecture consists of multiple residual layers including Transformer encoder and decoder \cite{vaswani2017attention}.
+It surpasses previous existing models in terms of both predictive performance on critical vital sign and inference speed by a large margin on MIMIC-III dataset \cite{johnson2016mimic}.